4 Alternatives to Business Meetings

 Meetings can be very time-consuming, and it can be difficult to have a discussion that remains productive.
 Unproductive gatherings waste employee’s valuable time and the company’s resources.
 Instead of business meetings, here are four alternatives that can help you engage your employees on a new level.

 Want to save hours every week?
-Start using a new generation scheduling tool.
-Find the best ones here.
+Start using new generation scheduling software.

 The first reaction that you may have when hearing that instant messaging may be more productive than business meetings is to roll your eyes.
 Give it a chance.
-When you instant message employees instead of emailing, there is a increased likelihood that your message will be read rather than your email being sent to your trash folder.
-Furthermore you also have an opportunity to communicate in real time.
+When you message employees instead of emailing, there is an increased likelihood that your message will be read rather than your email being sent to your trash folder.
+Furthermore, you also have an opportunity to communicate in real time.

 There are two rules that you must follow if you want Instant Messaging between team members to remain productive.
 First, avoid small talk.
 Make it a rule that employees only send messages that contribute to the overall conversation.
 Second, stay away from the voice and video software, face-morphing, font types, and other frills that are associated with most instant messenger services.
 Remember that you are there to work with employees, not play.

 One reason to hold a meeting is to brainstorm.
 The problem with this is that employees usually do not have ideas right away, decreasing their effectiveness.
 Instead, install software like Convene, which gives team members the ability to create collaborative documents.
 You could even use software as simple as Google Docs or Scoro to create collaborative documents.
 Team members can just add their ideas, and after the list has been made, it may be time to have a meeting to clarify and discuss everyone’s ideas face to face.